 Research Your Destination

-Don’t think that you’re just going to Africa and it’s automatically going to be hot.
+Don’t think that you’re just going to Africa, and it’s automatically going to be hot.
 The weather there can vary in extremes, so proper research beforehand is pivotal.
 It’s important to note the region you are going to and the time of year you are traveling.
-The two main seasons are dry and rainy season.
+The two main seasons is the dry and rainy season.

 For example, if you’re heading to Southern Africa during their dry months, April to October, be prepared for cooler mornings and evenings.
-If you’re heading to East Africa around this same time, however, April to June, you’ll need to be prepared for much more humid and wet conditions.
+However, if you’re heading to East Africa around this same time, you’ll need to be ready for much more humid and wet conditions from April to June.
 Read more in detail about how to plan a safari here.

-A safari isn’t exactly the cushiest environment for clothes.
+A safari isn’t precisely the cushiest environment for clothes.
 You’ll be climbing in and out of cars, hitting the dusty trail on bumpy roads, and walking through the bush.
-It’s therefore important to make sure you opt for a pair of shorts that are built with this kind of use in mind.
+It’s therefore essential to make sure you opt for a pair of pants that have this kind of use in mind.

-We recommend aiming for shorts designed for hiking or backpacking when shopping.
+We recommend aiming for pants designed for hiking or backpacking when shopping.
 You’ll then be sure to find some of the most rugged and long-lasting materials on the market.

 Moisture and Ventilation Control

-In the case of a toasty trip, shorts with built-in ventilation and moisture wicking technology will perform best.
-These will wick any sweat away from your body to keep you nice and dry, and at the same time, the shorts themselves will dry quickly to avoid becoming sodden.
+In the case of a toasty trip, pants with built-in ventilation and moisture-wicking technology will perform best.
+These will wick any sweat away from your body to keep you nice and dry, and at the same time, the pants themselves will dry quickly to avoid becoming sodden.

 But when the weather turns wet, a water-resistant finish will help keep rain from soaking in.
 You’ll typically see this listed as a ‘Durable Water Repellent (DWR).’
 Lightweight, quick-drying material will also be a plus in this department for any moisture that happens to sneak through.

 A safari often doesn’t allow for a wide range of clothing options.
-You’ll find that one pair of shorts will need to last you for every aspect of your day, from early morning at camp, to a day of wildlife viewing, to an evening back at camp or maybe even to dinner.
+You’ll find that one pair of pants will need to last you for every aspect of your day, from early morning at camp to a day of wildlife viewing to an evening back at camp, or maybe even to dinner.

-It’s therefore very helpful to find shorts that embody the heavy-duty ruggedness of the trail, but can also be just as acceptable at a casual evening event with your safari buddies.
+It’s therefore beneficial to find pants that embody the heavy-duty ruggedness of the trail but can also be just as acceptable at a casual evening event with your safari buddies.

 Where to Buy Safari Pants

-We have found the best place to buy safari clothes are online.
-Amazon has great deals and prices and if you are Prime member then two day shipping is free.
+We have found the best place to buy safari clothes is online.
+Amazon has great deals and prices, and if you are an Amazon Prime member, two-day shipping is free.
 REI and Backcountry are also great outdoor companies to find a variety of safari clothes as well.